1 Bowl Vegan Carrot Cake

 The only thing with vegan cream cheese frosting is it can be a bit unstable if it gets warm, so make absolutely sure your cakes are cooled completely before frosting, and keep the frosted cake in the refrigerator, just to make sure the top layer of your cake doesn’t slip off!

-I love cake!
-Want more vegan cake recipes?
+Want more amazing vegan cake recipes?

 1 Bowl Vegan Carrot Cake